Discover the benefits of medical cannabis in the oncology context to offer a better quality of life to your patients.

 Only a course of excellence is able to provide this disruptive knowledge to doctors who wish to incorporate cannabis therapy effectively and safely into their prescribing practice.
 The WeCann Academy is committed to your journey of learning and offers an International Certification in Medical Endocannabinoid, supported by professionals from around the world with extensive prescribing experience.

-We connect experts from around the world in a global community of studies on the Endocannabinoid System to interconnect scientific knowledge and practical experience in the medicinal use of Cannabis.
+We connect experts from around the world in a global Endocannabinoid System study community to bridge scientific knowledge and practical experience in the medical use of Cannabis.

-Do you want to be part of this community?
-Get in touch with us and get ready for this new boundary of Medicine!
+Would you like to join us?
+Contact us and get ready for this new frontier of Medicine!

 Abrams DI.
 Integrating cannabis into clinical cancer care.
 Curr Oncol.
 2016.